 Gustan Cho Associates specializes in mortgage loan programs with no lender overlays on government and conventional loans.
-We often can help borrowers who had late payments after a bankruptcy, foreclosure, deed in lieu of foreclosure, short sale, and loan modification.
+We often can help borrowers who had late payments after a bankruptcy, foreclosure, deed-in-lieu of foreclosure, short sale, and loan modification.
 Just because a mortgage loan applicant has high credit scores does not mean that they automatically qualify for a home loan.
-Credit payment history is equally as important, especially timely payment history for the past 12 to 24 months.
+Credit payment history is equally important, especially timely payment history for the past 12 to 24 months.

 Successful Mortgage Process Experience